henry6180/multipath/README.md

 sudo python3 fullyconnected.py
 ```
 ### 3. Start iperf test
-After entering the Mininet terminal, using iperf to test your topology.
+After entering the Mininet terminal, use iperf to test the topology.
 In the following example, we
 (1) Let h1 be the iperf server and let h2 be the iperf client.
 (2) The default ip address of h1 is 10.0.0.1, you can change this in the fullyconnected.py.